gvwilson/thirdbit/src/fiction/iffy/index.md

 Promise you won't do anything foolish?"

 "Sure."
-*An' I'll keep my promise as well as you've kept yours.*
+*An' I'll keep that promise as well as you've kept yours.*
 She wriggled out of the straps without spilling any of her noodles, then stood up and tested her knee.
 Whatever had been in the patch seemed to have set it right.